mrdougwright/rubykin.github.io/what-is-programming.md

 layout: default
 title: What is programming?
 weight: 1
+description: Programming is simply a way of communicating with computers.
+This book teaches you the basic elements needed to learn how to code.
 ---

 Programming is language.
 We use language to communicate with our friends, and programming is simply a way of communicating with computers.